 - Clayton, Martin (2008).
 Music, Words, and Voice: a reader.
 Manchester: Manchester University Press.

 - Clayton, Martin & Zon, Bennett (2007).
 Music and Orientalism in the British Empire, 1780s to 1940s: Portrayal of the East.
 Music in Nineteenth-Century Britain.
 Aldershot: Ashgate.

-- Alborno, Paolo, Clayton, Martin, Keller, Peter, Volpe, Gualtiero & Camurri, Antonio (2015), Automated video analysis of interpersonal entrainment in Indian music performance, 15(4): Proceedings of the 7th International Conference on Intelligent Technologies for Interactive Entertainment.
+- Alborno, Paolo, Clayton, Martin, Keller, Peter, Volpe, Gualtiero & Camurri, Antonio (2015), Automated video analysis of interpersonal entrainment in Indian music performance, 15: 7th International Conference on Intelligent Technologies for Interactive Entertainment.
 Torino, Italy, EAI, e3.

 - Eerola, T., Jakubowski, K., Moran, N., Keller, P. & Clayton, M. (2018).
 Shared Periodic Performer Movements Coordinate Interactions in Duo Improvisations.
 Royal Society Open Science 5(2): 171520.

 - Jakubowski, Kelly, Eerola, Tuomas, Alborno, Paolo, Volpe, Gualtiero, Camurri, Antonio & Clayton, Martin (2017).
 Extracting Coarse Body Movements from Video in Music Performance: A Comparison of Automated Computer Vision Techniques with Motion Capture Data.
 Frontiers in Digital Humanities, section Digital Musicology 4: 9.

 - Clayton, Martin (2015).
 Aksak Patterns and Entrained Interaction in Transylvanian Village Music.
 Empirical Musicology Review 10(4): 292-301.